brandon-benge/RAG-Workflow/QUIZ_GENERATION.md

 The quiz pipeline now automatically retrieves context from a Chroma vector store before LLM prompting.
 All quiz context comes from the vector database.
 Markdown files are not used for quiz generation.

+### Build vs. Prepare: Responsibilities

+- The **build** step is for constructing the vector store, using all settings from the `[build]` section of `quiz.params`.
+This includes downloading PDFs, extracting, chunking, and embedding.
+- The **prepare** step is for generating the quiz, using all settings from the `[prepare]` section of `quiz.params`.
+This step retrieves context from the vector store and creates questions.

 ### Preflight Validation (`master.py prepare`)

-Before generating questions the master script will:
+When you run `./master.py prepare`, the script will:
-1. Build the vector store if `[build] enabled=true`.
+1. Build the vector store **only if** `[build] enabled=true` in `quiz.params`.
+(This is a convenience pre-check to ensure the vector store exists and is up to date.)
-2. Validate provider connectivity per `[prepare]` (OpenAI key or Ollama daemon).
+2. Validate provider connectivity as specified in `[prepare]` (OpenAI key or Ollama daemon).
-3. Proceed with generation using retrieval parameters in `[prepare]` and `[prepare.rag]`.
+3. Generate the quiz using retrieval and quiz parameters from `[prepare]` and `[prepare.rag]`.

 ### Vector Store Build (Manual / CI)

-Prefer `./master.py prepare` which drives the pre-build from `quiz.params`.
-For CI or manual control, call the builder directly (all flags required):
+Prefer `./master.py prepare` for an automated workflow that will build the vector store if needed and then generate the quiz.
+For CI or manual control of only the build step, call the builder directly (all flags required):

 ```bash
 ./scripts/bin/run_venv.sh scripts/rag/vector_store_build.py \